Garlid/Garlid.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-## I am currently a scrum master at a small software company.
+## I am currently a scrum master and release manager at a small software company.
 In the next five to ten years, I plan to raise my family.
 During that time, I will continue learning the skills of a data scientist.
 Additionally, I plan to continue education in the field of neurology.
 Ultimately, I plan to become a researcher and combine the fields of data science and neurology in an effort to find cures for neurological conditions.

 <!-- (Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your # # `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.)